-Although Obamicon.me has been taken down, traces of the site remain scattered—from files saved on computer hard drives to photos uploaded to other social media sites, from custom printed Zazzle goods to blog and news coverage, from web forums to digital archives.
-The most prominent of the digital archives is the Wayback Machine, the largest archive of the Internet.
-The Wayback Machine began saving copies of web pages in 1996 and the growth of its archive is now propelled by automated web crawlers, a curated selection service used by librarians and subject experts called Archive IT, and individual users saving pages (Lepore 2015).
-As Brewster Kahle, founder of Internet Archive and the Wayback Machine explained, the goal it to make cultural materials safe and perpetually accessible because “the history of libraries is one of loss” (Robertson 2016).
-The removal of Obamicon.me is just one small instance of the loss that is endemic to the web, but also one that did not go unnoticed.
-On a discussion on the Facebook Page following the takedown, one person offered a workaround, directing others to the saved version of the site on the Wayback Machine, but noting that one would have to take a screenshot of the image because the save feature no longer worked.
-The archive contains cached versions of the website captured at different points in time and preserves many aspects of the original site, including an extensive collection of Obamicons, ratings, and comments.
-However, because the archive preserves cached versions of the website, any functionality that requires contact with the original server no longer works.
-Social functionality like saving, sharing, and commenting are no longer available and an array of error messages and glitches in the archive signal their absence.
+I share this story because Obamicon.me raises interesting research dilemmas for digital visual studies scholars interested in studying visual history and preserving visual culture.
+If sites that are responsible for producing, storing, and circulating digitally born artifacts that make a lasting impact on culture(s) disappear, scholars lose important primary sources that provide important links to an image’s historicity.
+In the case of Obama Hope, although Obamicon.me has been taken down, traces of the site do remain scattered—from files saved on computer hard drives to photos uploaded to other social media sites, from custom printed Zazzle goods to blog and news coverage, from web forums to digital archives produced on Pinterest and websites.
+But according to Gries, the loss of access to Obamicon.me has resulted in what she approximates to be hundreds of Obamicons and related webicons that play an important role in Obama Hope’s rhetorical history.
+For something with so much interest and uptake as Obama Hope, for something that has become so deeply embedded in the cultural psyche of our contemporary era, link rot can be especially devastating to visual studies.

-For something with so much interest and uptake, for something that is embedded in the cultural psyche of a period, what does it mean to delete so many produced images and destroy the social and technological conditions that allowed them to spread?
-Underlying these questions is a concern with the infrastructure that makes possible not only Obamicon.me, but also the entire visual web.
+Fortunately, digital research approaches and technologies do exist that can help address this dilemma, which is the focus of this chapter.
+Underlying this dilemma, it is important to understand, is a concern with the infrastructure that makes possible not only Obamicon.me, but also the entire visual web.
 To attend to infrastructure is to examine a set of prior conditions or structuring relationships that influence an image’s unfolding and materialization.
-Media archeology is a particularly useful mode of analysis for foregrounding infrastructure, especially the conditions that make the reproduction and circulation of images possible.
+Media archeology is a particularly useful research approach for foregrounding infrastructure, especially the conditions that make the reproduction and circulation of images possible.
 Drawing from a German Media Studies tradition, media archeology is an interdisciplinary approach to the study of media that brackets content as an epiphenomenon in order to look backwards at the enabling conditions.
-Media archeology is especially useful for studying viral image culture in that it encourages us to look at places of decay, failure, or absence in order to work backwards towards an understanding of the social and technical structures that facilitate a particular current state of affairs.
-The now-defunct Obamaicon.me site is a case consistent with media archeology’s general preference for sites of failure, error, and stasis; the removal of the site is an instance of infrastructural inversion (Bowker and Star 1999), an accident or breakdown that suddenly makes infrastructure a visible and pressing concern.
+Media archeology is especially useful for recovering sites such as Obamicon.me and the cultural practices that took place there in that it encourages us to look for places of decay, failure, or absence and offers strategies for analyzing the social and technical structures that facilitate a historical phenomena.
+The now-defunct Obamaicon.me site is a case perfectly consistent with media archeology’s general preference for sites of failure, error, and stasis; the removal of the site is an instance of infrastructural inversion (Bowker and Star 1999), an accident or breakdown that suddenly makes infrastructure a visible and pressing concern.